 - McAfee’s MVISION Cloud is combined with Amazon Detective, an Amazon Web Services (AWS) service announced on re: grow 2019 that helps users analyze and identify the root cause of cloud security companies incidents.

 - One of the critical components of MVISION Cloud is McAfee’s CASB capability acquired through its acquisition of Skyhigh Networks in 2017.

 - Powerful data loss prevention is McAfee’s key differentiator, with policy control extending across all cloud resources.

 - Understanding cloud security risks is also a key feature, with reliability ratings to help inform privacy policies.

 The value proposition to potential buyers.
-Lacework is a cloud workload security and a compliance solution ideal for organizations looking for an intuitive approach to cloud security.
+Lacework is a cloud workload security and compliance solution ideal for organizations looking for an intuitive approach to cloud security.

 - Lacework offers cloud workload monitoring for both compliance and security reasons.

-Value proposition for potential buyers: VMware has several features for cloud security companies, including Secure State and Cloudhealth products.
+The value proposition for potential buyers: VMware has several features for cloud security companies, including Secure State and Cloudhealth products.